-Budgeted cost: £ 21,128
+Budgeted cost: £ 56,913

 Activity How Challenge is addressed Evidence that supports this approach A: Challenge 1,2 &3 Ensure all staff (including new staff) have received training to deliver the Little Wandle Letter and Sounds Revised phonics scheme effectively.
 (To include all staff so that there is a shared vision for the teaching of phonics and reading across the school.)
-Staff providing the new KS2 catch-up will receive additional training and support to provide this in Year3 &Year4 from September 2022 Little Wandle Letters and Sounds Revised is a complete systematic synthetic phonics programme (SSP) which has been validated by DFE B: Challenge 3 Teaching Staff to access weekly inset training.
+Staff providing the new KS2 catch-up will receive additional training and support to provide this in Year3 &Year4 from September 2023 Little Wandle Letters and Sounds Revised is a complete systematic synthetic phonics programme (SSP) which has been validated by DFE B: Challenge 3 Teaching Staff to access weekly inset training.
 Support staff to have access to targeted fortnightly training to increase and share skills across the school DFE- Standard for teachers' professional development "Good teaching is the most important lever schools have to improve outcomes for disadvantaged pupils."
-EEF Guide to the Pupil Premium C: Challenge 3 NCETM training for Maths Leader and another teacher in order to continue the roll out and delivery of Mastering Number maths.
-Additional Maths consultancy support to develop Wave 1 Teaching across the school.
-Evidence from Education Endowment Foundation - Teaching and Learning Toolkit: Mastery learning +5 months (EEF) D: Challenge 3 Early Careers Teachers and those teachers still early in their careers will be supported and offered CPD opportunities including training, mentoring, peer support, DFE - Early Career Framework and access to training via the ECT programme and LDBS training E: Challenge 3 Continued focus on the development of the curriculum and subject leadership to ensure the school offers a balanced and broad curriculum that promotes the spiritual, moral, cultural, mental and physical development of pupil at school and prepares them for opportunities, responsibilities and experiences for later life.
+EEF Guide to the Pupil Premium C: Challenge 3 Additional Maths consultancy support to develop Wave 1 Teaching across the school and to support Maths leader.
+3 members of KS1 teaching staff accessing Mastery in Number training via the maths hub.
+Evidence from Education Endowment Foundation - Teaching and Learning Toolkit: Mastery learning +5 months (EEF) D: Challenge 3 Early Careers Teachers and those teachers still early in their careers will be supported and offered CPD DFE - Early Career Framework opportunities including training, mentoring, peer support, and access to training via the ECT programme and LDBS training E: Challenge 3 Continued focus on the development of the curriculum and subject leadership to ensure the school offers a balanced and broad curriculum that promotes the spiritual, moral, cultural, mental and physical development of pupil at school and prepares them for opportunities, responsibilities and experiences for later life.
+Class teachers are confident with using adaptive teaching strategies to ensure engagement with the curriculum.
 The focus will include Subject Release time, training opportunities, resources, and networking DFE - The national Curriculum in England